-General Information - Students with any type of disability that requires special accommodations for access to programs or services may request assistance from their instructor or the Americans with Disabilities Act (ADA) and Section 504 Coordinator.
-Please contact the Office of Student Affairs, located in the Bruce Carter Student Union, for additional information
+General Information - Students with any type of disability that requires special accommodations for access to programs or services may request assistance from the Americans with Disabilities Act (ADA) and Section 504 Coordinator.
+Please contact the Office of Student Affairs, located in the Bruce Carter Student Union, for additional information.

-Accessibility - Classroom buildings are accessible by using ramps, chairlifts or elevators.
+Accessibility - Classroom buildings are accessible by using ramps, or elevators.
 Library staff can provide access to the elevators in the Library Administration Building.
 ADA accessible housing is available in the Student Housing Complex.
 Limited access is still available in traditional housing complexes for students with disabilities.

-Parking Permits - Special parking permits may be obtained through the Campus Police Department located in the basement of the Library Administration Building or by request to the ADA Coordinator and Section 504 Coordinator.
+Parking Permits - Special parking permits may be obtained through the Campus Police Department or by request to the ADA Coordinator and Section 504 Coordinator.